 Mace, Charlie, A. Benson, et al.

-This study highlights the sensitivity of gravitational lensing to variations in the modeling of core-collapse in self-interacting dark matter subhalos.
-The findings indicate that small changes in halo evolution can significantly affect lensing predictions, which is crucial for future analyses in understanding dark matter.
+This study highlights the sensitivity of gravitational lensing to variations in the modeling of self-interacting dark matter subhalos.
+The findings indicate that small changes in core-collapse models can significantly affect lensing predictions, which is crucial for future analyses in understanding dark matter.

 Figure from DiffstarPop: A generative physical model of galaxy star formation history